lanadelrea/Katmon/README.md

 ```
 git clone https://github.com/lanadelrea/Katmon
 ```
+1.1) There seems to be a persistent `permision denied error` when running the pipeline.
+[According to the internet](https://github.com/orgs/community/discussions/26239), it's because I wrote the scripts on Windows locally.
+For the pipeline scripts to work, kindly do `chmod 777 -R Katmon`.
+Please report any other issues so we can fix them. <3

 2) Navigate to the directory where `Katmon` is downloaded.
 Run the pipeline by indicating the path to the input and output folders.
 The input directory should contain FASTA, FASTQ, BAM, and BAM index files.